serapagranchose/collectorlist.app/README.md

 # collectorlist.app

-A webapp that help collectors track their collections
+A webapp that helps collectors track their collections